 There are many opportunities to volunteer your time and talent in creating greater diversity and inclusion in Healthcare.
 Our volunteers get involved in all aspects of event planning and implementation, as well as outreach, communication, and advocacy within their organization and the community…

 by Ben King

-In this post we reflect on the definition of success in a study measuring the value of peer support services administered through the HUD VASH program and discuss client-centered definitions of value.
-We propose designing and understanding programmatic success goals tailored to unique need categories within veteran participant groups.
-With stay-at-home orders lifting all across… Read More » Author information Ben King Research Scientist at UT Austin, Dell Medical School Ben King is an epidemiologist and a Clinical Assistant Professor at the University of Texas at Austin, where he teaches Environmental Health.
+Successfully implementing an intervention within a complex service delivery system requires multiple, inter-related adoption strategies.
+The Veterans Administration’s (VA) renewed emphasis on Hepatitis C treatment offered a perfect opportunity to study which strategies worked.
+In this post, I will review those findings.
+Then, I will discuss the importance of accounting for the complexity of strategy… Read More » Author information Ben King Research Scientist at UT Austin, Dell Medical School Ben King is an epidemiologist and a Clinical Assistant Professor at the University of Texas at Austin, where he teaches Environmental Health.
 He is also a Research Scientist at UT Austin's Dell Medical School in the Department of Neurology and President of Methods & Results, a research consulting service.
 His own research is often focused on the intersection between housing, homelessness, & health.
 Other interests include neuro-emergencies, diagnostics, and a bunch of meta-analytic methods like measurement validation & replication studies.
-For what it's worth he has degrees in neuroscience, community health management, and epidemiology. | LinkedIn | The post Framing Success for Supportive Housing Services appeared first on The Medical Care Blog.
+For what it's worth he has degrees in neuroscience, community health management, and epidemiology. | LinkedIn | The post Implementation of HCV Treatment Programs appeared first on The Medical Care Blog.

 by Colin Hung